Woman smiling during a meeting with her coach

 How to Coach

 Whether a coaching conversation is part of weekly meetings or set up separately, managers should always schedule a time to follow up with the employee.
-A follow-up meeting ensures accountability and allows the managers to check-in or the employee to ask further questions.
+A follow-up meeting ensures accountability and allows the managers to check in or the employee to ask further questions.

 No two coaching conversations will be the same, even if it is regarding the same topic – so it can be hard to prepare for these chats with employees.
 To ensure coaching conversations are positive and effective, ensure managers are asking open-ended questions.